Billingegroup/cookiecutter/README.md

 2. When it passes this "test" and the only things left are things we want, push a PR to `cookiecutter`
 3. Paste screenshot of your terminal session showing the result of the copy and git diff.

+## Why we decided to include test files in PyPI release

+Billinge and Bob have agreed to include tests and the associated data files necessary for running these tests in the PyPI source distribution file.
+This decision is primarily aimed at enabling continuous integration (CI) on the Conda-Forge feedstock, which uses the PyPI release.
+You can monitor the CI progress by clicking on any of the PRs here: [Conda-Forge diffpy.utils feedstock](https://github.com/conda-forge/diffpy.utils-feedstock/pulls).

+Conversely, we have opted not to include the documentation in the release package, as it is already accessible from the GitHub repository and does not serve a practical purpose in the distribution package itself.

+Late update: Sep 10, 2024

-## How to include/exclude files with `MANIFEST.in`
+### How to include/exclude files in PyPI source distribution with `MANIFEST.in`

 If you use `graft` and add the folder path, you will include all files in the source distribution when executing `python -m build`.
-We do want to include tests files so that we can run CI on the conda-forge feedstock.

 ```
 graft src